BETSE, the BioElectric Tissue Simulation Engine.

 python3 -m pip install betse

-(Optional) Install all recommended dependencies.
-While not required for basic usage, the following third-party packages are required for advanced functionality (e.g., gene regulatory networks).
+(Optional) Install recommended dependencies.
+While not required for basic usage, the following third-party packages are required for advanced functionality (e.g., gene regulatory networks, animation video encoding).

 (Optional) Test BETSE.
 Run all modelling phases of a sample simulation from the current directory.